Why Switch to Signal?

 Tap "Continue" on the welcome screen

-- Signal needs access to contacts to help you find friends
+- Access to your contacts to help find connections

 Enter your phone number and tap "Next"